 We have a useful function in excel called as the CELL function which can be modified to return the sheet name, workbook name and the file path.
+In this article we will learn how to return name of the excel sheet.
 Lets see how this is done.

 Considering that we want this info for the current file.
 First lets understand the CELL Function.
 The syntax is =CELL(info_type, [reference]).
 The CELL Function will return information about the formatting, location or contents of the 1st cell in the reference.
 The info_type can be the filename, address, color, etc. There is an available list of options in the dropdown which appears so you can choose the required one.
 The reference is the current workbook which you are using.